Main funding organisation

 In September 2016, the project participants organised a national conference in India entitled ‘Informal Settlements in Indian Cities – Impulses for Innovation in Architecture and Urban Planning Education‘.
 See conference website.

 The thematic workshop and site visits in Sweden were held successfully in May 2016.
-See project report.
+See workshop report.